 have twice the risk of suffering a stroke as nonsmokers.
 This risk is increased even higher if you are also taking oral contraceptive pills.
 However, if you

-stop smoking, your risk of stroke will fall—within about five years—to the same level as someone who never smoked.
+, your risk of stroke will fall—within about five years—to the same level as someone who never smoked.
 There are many smoking cessation aids available today, including online support groups, nicotine patches, sprays, gum, or certain drugs.

 Talk to your doctor if you need help to quit smoking.